yinazee/yinazee.github.io/_posts/2018-10-24-sync_-_rails_portfolio_project.markdown

 As I'm writing this entry, I felt like I should have combined the roles of User, Guest and Host to just User.
 It makes for better data management.
 I think for the sake of streamlining and simplifying information, less is more.
 For my application, I think it's acceptable to say that a User can create events and be invited to events.

+## The User Model
+So to recap, a User takes on 2 additional roles.
+They have a host_id to create events with and a guest_id, so that they could be invited to an event.
+The user itself could not edit their information----

+As I'm writing this blog entry after I 'finished' my project, I have just made the decision that a user will be unable to delete their account.
+In particular to my application because a lot of the models are dependent on the User model.
+If a User gets deleted, the events where that User is invited to, will crash, unless I put in a condition to prevent that.
+But more importantly, the events that the User created in the past will be deleted too.
+And with that, I would have to delete all the EventGuest models that have been invited to those events.
+That wouldn't make sense.
+So I removed the User delete function.

 ## The Guest and EventGuest Model
 So as we are setting up the guest model, each guest id is created everytime a user is created.
 This is so each event gets a list of guest_ids.
 We can access it by entering @event.guests.
 But if we want to invite, uninvite and find out if they rsvp'ed, we need to access @event.event_guests.
 The event_guest models are unique because it is a combination of the event_id and guest_id.